-Neurotransmitters are chemical messengers which affect mood, behavior, memory, reward, pleasure, sleep, appetite, libido, etc. For example, GABA is our inhibitory neurotransmitter, which signals a feeling of calm promotes relaxation.
-Furthermore, progesterone and it’s metabolite allopregnanolone increase GABA transmission and therefore promote calm and prevent anxiety.
-In addition, progesterone is also neuroprotective, as it supports myelination, which is the fatty coating around neurons which allow transmission of signals.
-Therefore, it protects against things such as glutamate, which is a stimulating neurotransmitter, and when left unchecked can lead to damage of cells through a process called excitotoxicity (1,7,8).
-Progesterone affects an area of the brain called the amygdala, modulating pain, anxiety, and fear (3,4).
-To clarify, progestins, the synthetic progesterone in birth control pills do not possess any of these qualities, leaving the brain vulnerable to excess glutamate, unchecked neuronal damage, and feelings of anxiety and fear (1,3,4,7,8).
+Neurotransmitters are chemical messengers which affect mood, behavior, memory, reward, pleasure, sleep, appetite, libido, etc. For example, GABA signals a feeling of calm promotes relaxation.
+Progesterone increases GABA and therefore promotes calm and prevent anxiety.
+In addition, progesterone is also neuroprotective, meaning to protects the brain.
+It protects against things such as glutamate, which is a stimulating neurotransmitter, and can lead to damage of cells through a process called excitotoxicity.

-Estrogen increases both serotonin and dopamine synthesis and transmission.
+Estrogen increases both serotonin and dopamine.
 Both of these neurotransmitters impact positive mood, reward, motivation, and emotional well-being.
-Optimal levels and transmission of these two neurotransmitters protect against depression (1).
-A 2016 JAMA Psychiatry study with over a million participants found that women who used birth control pills were 23% more likely to receive an anti-depressant prescription later in life and concluded that depression is a potential adverse effect of birth control pill use (8).
+These neurotransmitters help protect against depression.
+A 2016 JAMA Psychiatry study with over a million participants found that women who used birth control pills were 23% more likely to receive an anti-depressant prescription later in life and concluded that depression is a potential adverse effect of birth control pill use.

 Also, a 2017 study reported an alarming association between suicidality and birth control pill use.
-It concluded that women between the ages of fifteen and thirty-three who took birth control pills had increased rates of suicide ideation and suicide attempts.
-Most importantly, adolescents were at greatest risk (9).
+It found that women between the ages of fifteen and thirty-three who took birth control pills had increased rates of suicide ideation and suicide attempts.
+Most importantly, adolescents were at greatest risk.

-Estrogen and progesterone increase a messenger called brain-derived neurotrophic factor (BDNF), which protects the brain from injury, induces repair mechanisms, and regeneration.
-Given that birth control pills prevent the natural production of estrogen and progesterone, they too limit the amount of BDNF in the brain, ultimately reducing the amount of regeneration in the brain (1).
+Estrogen and progesterone increase a messenger called brain-derived neurotrophic factor (BDNF).
+This protects the brain from injury, helps to repair and regenerate the brain.
+Given that birth control pills prevent the natural production of estrogen and progesterone, they too limit the amount of BDNF in the brain, ultimately reducing the amount of regeneration in the brain.